Fantasy Football Week 13 Rankings: Examining Lineup Options After Injury Reports

 Injury Report Effect: RB

 New York Giants defensive tackle Damon Harrison is arguably the best run stopper in the game, but he might be missing Sunday's contest with the Oakland Raiders due to an elbow injury.
-He's currently listed as questionable on the injury report, but he didn't practice all week.
+He's listed as questionable on the injury report, but he didn't practice all week.

 Furthermore, the Giants just signed defensive tackle Khyri Thornton, which perhaps foreshadows Harrison's absence this weekend.